-PBI Honduras is now recruiting for field volunteers to join its team.
-The deadline is the 31st of March 2017.
+PBI Kenya is now recruiting for field volunteers to join its team.
+The deadline is the 14th of June 2017.
 For more information and how to apply please visit the project's website here.

 The volunteers of Peace Brigades International (PBI) come from many different countries and backgrounds.